Monkey Mia’s Best Eco-Tours and Experiences for Nature Lovers

 A few hours from Shark Bay, Kalbarri National Park is famous for its river gorges and coastal cliffs.
 A visit to Kalbarri is a great add-on to your Monkey Mia trip, with more hiking, wildlife and photography opportunities.
 The park is also home to many bird and native wildlife species so perfect for eco-tourists who want to see more of Western Australia’s natural beauty.

-See also A Guide to Melbourne’s Best Parks and Gardens
+See also A Guide to Melbourne’s Best Markets: From Queen Victoria to South Melbourne

 Eco-Friendly Accommodation